-Note that if an authentication scheme is used in the Proxy- Authorization that does not support realms, a proxy server MUST attempt to parse all Proxy-Authorization headers to determine whether or not one of them has what it considers to be valid credentials.
-Because this is potentially very time consuming in large networks, proxy servers SHOULD use an authentication scheme that supports realms in the Proxy-Authorization header.
+Note that if an authentication scheme that does not support realms is used in the Proxy-Authorization header field, a proxy server MUST attempt to parse all Proxy-Authorization header fields to determine whether one of them has what the proxy server considers to be valid credentials.
+Because this is potentially very time-consuming in large networks, proxy servers SHOULD use an authentication scheme that supports realms in the Proxy-Authorization header field.

-If a request is forked (as described in Section 16.6, various proxy servers and/or user agents may wish to challenge the UAC.
-In this case the forking proxy server is responsible for aggregating these challenges into a single response.
-Each WWW-Authenticate and Proxy-Authenticate received in responses to the forked request MUST be placed into the single response that is sent by the forking proxy to the user agent; the ordering of these headers is not significant.
+If a request is forked (as described in Section 16.6), various proxy servers and/or UAs may wish to challenge the UAC.
+In this case, the forking proxy server is responsible for aggregating these challenges into a single response.
+Each WWW-Authenticate and Proxy-Authenticate received in responses to the forked request MUST be placed into the single response that is sent by the forking proxy to the UA; the ordering of these header fields is not significant.

 When a proxy server issues a challenge in response to a request, it will not proxy the request until the UAC has provided valid credentials.
 A forking proxy may forward a request simultaneously to multiple proxy servers that require authentication, each of which in turn will not forward the request until the originating UAC has authenticated itself in their respective realm.
-If the UAC does not provide credentials for each of these challenges, then the proxy servers that issued the challenges will not forward requests to user agents where the destination user might be located, and therefore, the virtues of forking are largely lost.
+If the UAC does not provide credentials for each challenge, then the proxy servers that issued the challenges will not forward requests to the UA where the destination user might be located, and therefore, the virtues of forking are largely lost.

-If at least one UAS responds to a forked request with a challenge, than a 401 (Unauthorized) MUST be sent as the aggregated response by the forking proxy to the UAC; otherwise, if only proxy servers respond, a 407 MUST be used.
+3862 If at least one UAS responds to a forked request with a challenge, then a 401 (Unauthorized) MUST be 3863 sent as the aggregated response by the forking proxy to the UAC; otherwise, if only proxy servers respond, 3864 a 407 MUST be used.